Aldebaran is Taurus the Bull’s fiery eye

 By the way, although it appears among them, Aldebaran is not actually a member of the V-shaped Hyades cluster.
 It is actually much closer to us in space than the other Hyades stars.

-History and Myth
+History and mythology of Aldebaran

-The name Aldebaran is from the Arabic for “The Follower,” presumably as a hunter following prey, which here likely was the star cluster we call the Pleiades.
-The latter was often viewed as a flock of birds, perhaps doves.
-According to Richard Hinckley Allen in his classic book Star Names, the name Aldebaran once was applied to the entire Hyades star cluster, a large loose collection of faint stars.
+The name Aldebaran is from the Arabic for the follower, presumably as a hunter following prey, which was likely the star cluster we call the Pleiades.
+Some viewed the latter as a flock of birds, perhaps doves.
+According to Richard Hinckley Allen in his classic book Star Names: Their Lore and Meaning, people once applied the name Aldebaran to the entire Hyades star cluster, a large loose collection of faint stars.

-Aldebaran is the name of one of the chariot horses in the movie Ben Hur.
+Also, Aldebaran is the name of one of the chariot horses in the movie and book “Ben Hur.”

 On a different note, astronomer Jack Eddy has suggested a connection with the Big Horn Medicine Wheel, an ancient circle of stones atop a mountain in Wyoming.
 Eddy wrote that the ancient Americans may have used this site as a sort of observatory to view the rising of Aldebaran just before the sun in June to predict the June solstice.

-Aldebaran’s position is RA: 4h 35m 55s, dec: 16°30’35″
+Aldebaran’s position is RA: 4h 35m 55s, dec: 16°30’35”